aptly-io/psga/README.md

 PSGA tries to mitigate this by adding the following:
 - The `@psga.action()` decorator turns a method (or function) in an `Action`.
-  This action wraps both a handler and a event name (key) to respectively handle and name the event.
+  This action wraps both a handler and a event name (`name`) to respectively handle and name the event.
-- A `Controller` class groups and registers related handlers for processing user input and updating the corresponding view.
+- A `Controller` class groups and registers related handlers for processing user interaction and updating the corresponding view.
   Using controllers the source code becomes more maintainable and structured.
 - A `Dispatcher` class has a loop that reads the events from a `sg.Window`.
   Each event's value is then dispatched to the handler